Crosshairs/Legend/README.txt

 			What branch to be in at any given time:
 				- Master branch:
-					o You are creating files.
+					o You are creating files/folders.
 					o You are looking at merges others have made o You are playtesting the entire game (not to be confused with playtesting something you are working on)